Alfie Stokes: Football career

 He transferred to Fulham in July 1959 for a £9.000 transfer deal and featured in 15 games and scoring six times for the West London club.

 After a spell with Cambridge City, Stokes joined Watford in April 1961 where he went on to play 14 matches and finding the net on two occasions.

 After football

-Stokes emigrated to Sydney, Australia and turned out for local team Budapest St George.
-He returned to the UK and settled in Homerton and was employed as a chauffeur.
+Stokes emigrated to Sydney, Australia and turned out for local team St George Budapest in the Forst division of new South Wales.
+He returned to the UK and played for Stevenage Town in the Southern League, joining up with former Tottenham team-mate Johnny Brooks there, while he settled in Homerton in the London Borough of Hackney and later was employed as a chauffeur.
 Stokes died in Worthing on 30 March 2002.